traderjoe-xyz/joe-docs/docs/contracts/libraries/ReentrancyGuard.md

----
-sidebar_position: 0
-sidebar_label: ReentrancyGuardUpgradeable
----

-## ReentrancyGuardUpgradeable
+## Reentrancy Guard

-Contract module that helps prevent reentrant calls to a function
+This library contains functions to prevent reentrant calls to a function

 ### __ReentrancyGuard_init